stephenverderame/cpp_book/src/testing/gmock.md

 Then in our test file we can include `<gmock/gmock.h>`.

-We can mock methods of a class (we cannot mock free functions) with the `MOCK_METHOD` macro which takes the method return type, name, arguments surrounded by parenthesis, and also optionally and qualifiers surrounded by parenthesis such as `const`, `noexcept`, `override`, or ref qualifiers.
+We can mock methods of a class (we cannot mock free functions) with the `MOCK_METHOD` macro which takes the method return type, name, arguments surrounded by parenthesis, and also optionally and qualifiers surrounded by parenthesis such as `const`, `noexcept`, and `override`.
+Ref qualifiers and calling convention can also be specified in this parameter by surrounding the qualifier in `ref()` and `Calltype()`, respectively.
 Mock methods must always be public.

 ```C++
 class MyMock {